SmidigStorm/AIVentures/README.md

  x | Advanced Combat System: Develop a more strategic combat system, which can involve implementing a turn-based or real-time system, positioning, or unique tactics for each character class or enemy type.

 ## Quick Wins in Existing Code ##

-* Add input validation for user inputs in Character and Monster creation.
 * Implement error handling for unexpected inputs or exceptions in various methods.
 * Refactor repetitive code into separate methods for better readability and maintainability.
 Done | Create a text based interface for playing the game